-Figure 5-1 Troubleshooting
+Figure 4-1 Troubleshooting

-Table 5-1 Possible causes
+Table 4-1 Troubleshooting

-Possible Cause Solution Reference A yearly/monthly disk has a renewal order that has not taken effect.
-Unsubscribe from the renewal.
-Expand the disk capacity.
-Renew the disk.
-Yearly/Monthly Disk Has a Renewal Order That Has Not Taken Effect A yearly/monthly disk has an unpaid expansion order.
-Pay for or cancel the capacity expansion order.
-Yearly/Monthly Disk Has An Unpaid Expansion Order A shared disk is still attached to a server.
-Detach the disk from all the servers.
-Shared Disk Is Still Attached to a Server
+Possible Cause Solution A yearly/monthly disk has a renewal order that has not taken effect.
+See Yearly/Monthly Disk Has a Renewal Order That Has Not Taken Effect.

+Possible Cause Solution A yearly/monthly disk has an unpaid expansion order.
+See Yearly/Monthly Disk Has An Unpaid Expansion Order.
+A shared disk is still attached to a server.
+See Shared Disk Is Still Attached to a Server.